dlang/DIPs/DIPs/DIP1xxx-SSS.md

 The DIP suggests the following changes:

 1. A new function, called `__move_post_blt`, will be added to druntime.
-1. The user MAY create a member function, called `opMove`, in structs.
+1. The user MAY create a member function, called `opPostMove`, in structs.
 If created, that function MUST follow a certain interface.
 1. When deciding to move a struct, the compiler will emit a call to the struct's `__move_post_blt` after blitting the struct and before releasing the old struct's memory. `__move_post_blt` will receive the old and new struct's pointers.